 GCSE Chemistry: Bonding, Structure and Properties of Matter

-Bonding, Structure and Properties of Matter In GCSE Chemistry, understanding the bonding , structure , and properties of matter is essential.
-This topic explore...
+Bonding, Structure and Properties of Matter In GCSE Chemistry, understanding the bonding , structure , and properties of matter is crucial.
+This topic explores...

 Bonding, Structure and Properties of Matter

-In GCSE Chemistry, understanding the bonding, structure, and properties of matter is essential.
+In GCSE Chemistry, understanding the bonding, structure, and properties of matter is crucial.
 This topic explores the three main types of strong chemical bonds: ionic, covalent, and metallic.
+Each type of bond has distinct characteristics and implications for the properties of substances.

 Ionic Bonding

 Ionic bonds form when electrons are transferred from one atom to another, resulting in the formation of charged ions.
 Typically, this occurs between metals and non-metals.
-For example, sodium (Na) donates an electron to chlorine (Cl), creating Na+ and Cl- ions.
-These oppositely charged ions attract each other, forming a strong ionic bond.
+For example, sodium (Na) donates an electron to chlorine (Cl), creating Na+ and Cl- ions that attract each other, forming an ionic lattice.

 Covalent Bonding